Show Available Disk Space in SQL Server

 SQL disk space query output

-Get-Volume is the command to show local volume information for your server.
-If running on a remote server, use Enter-PSSession to connect to the target server first (requires Local Admin permissions).
+Now, as a bonus tip we’re looking at returning the same info with PowerShell.
+It’s as simple as running Get-Volume, which shows local volume information for your server.
+And if running on a remote server, use Enter-PSSession to connect to the target server first

 Get Volume PowerShell